CubedProgrammer/tmctl/README.md

 ```
 . to reset all text formatting, text formatting is set back to normal.
+I to start interactive mode, press q to quit.
+Must be lowercase q.
 o to bold
 f to faint.
 i to italic.